core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: artwork-align="center"}

-The number suggested to IANA for the Recipient-ID option is 24.
+The number suggested to IANA for the Recipient-ID Option is 24.

 ## OSCORE Flag Bits Registry {#iana-cons-flag-bits}